willwade/tts-wrapper/website/docs/intro.md

 - Streaming capabilities

 ### Developer-Friendly
+- Simple, unified architecture where engine clients directly implement the TTS interface
 - Consistent API across all engines
 - Type hints for better IDE support
 - Comprehensive documentation
 - Rich example collection (see [examples](https://github.com/willwade/py3-tts-wrapper/tree/main/examples))
 - Active community support

 ## Getting Started

 Ready to get started?
 Check out our [Installation Guide](installation) to set up TTS Wrapper in your project, then move on to the [Basic Usage](guides/basic-usage) guide to learn how to use the library.